Secrets to Not Paying Full Price

 Is paying retail bad?

 If you feel the price is fair, there’s nothing wrong with paying full retail price.
-In fact, studies have shown the more focused a person is on scoring a deal, the more likely they are to spend more money.
-If you’re also more conscious of what you buy, that’s more important than saving a few bucks on something that won’t last or doesn’t hold value.
+In fact, studies have shown that always focusing on a deal can result in spending more, rather than less, money.
+If you’re also more conscious of what you buy, that’s often more important than saving a few bucks on something that won’t last or doesn’t hold value.

 Why are wholesale and outlet stores cheaper?